croner-i-web/progression-framework/frameworks/engineering/mobile.md

               - "A technical authority for iOS/Android on multiple teams, working with team leads and other engineers across the company."
           - criteria: "Anticipates platform/project needs from other teams, technical debt and common problems"
             examples:
               - "Proactively seeks out solutions for problems not owned by product teams, works with others to scope and identify solutions.
-Justifies effort to PMs in order to schedule work."
+Justifies effort to team leads in order to schedule work."
           - criteria: "Takes charge of low level deep dives when debugging complex issues."
             examples:
               - "Able to handle situations where domain knowledge does not exist in the company and can lead the effort to resolve them."